jamesdinardo/Retail-Forecasting/README.md

 ### c.
 Decision Tree Regressor

 A decision tree asks a series of true or false questions about the data in order to sort them into nodes.
 For example, we might first ask "Is the department 92?" and move data into the left hand node if not, and right hand node if yes.
-This is, in fact, the first question (root node) asked by the algorithm of our dataset:
+This is, in fact, the first question (root node) that is asked of our dataset:

 ~~~
 dt_pruned = DecisionTreeRegressor(random_state=0, max_depth=4)